EntySec/RomBuster/README.md

 [i] Thread #2 completed.
 ```

-Let's try to use opened database of hosts with `-t` or `--threads` for fast exploitation.
+Let's try to use opened database of hosts with `-t` for fast exploitation.

 ```shell
 rombuster -t -i devices.txt -o passwords.txt